Chart Color Schemes

 Anglesea shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Anglesea's educational attainment notably exceeds broader standards.
-Among residents aged 15+, 44.3% possess university qualifications, compared to 21.7% in the Rest of Vic. and 28.6% in SA4 region.
-This significant educational edge places Anglesea favourably for knowledge-based prospects.
+Anglesea's educational attainment is notably higher than broader standards.
+Among residents aged 15 and above, 44.3% possess university qualifications, compared to 21.7% in the rest of Victoria and 28.6% in the SA4 region.
+This significant educational advantage places Anglesea favourably for knowledge-based opportunities.
 Bachelor degrees are most prevalent at 28.0%, followed by postgraduate qualifications (10.8%) and graduate diplomas (5.5%).
+Trade and technical skills are prominent, with 30.9% of residents aged 15 and above holding vocational credentials – advanced diplomas (13.4%) and certificates (17.5%).

-Vocational credentials are notably represented, with 30.9% of residents aged 15+ holding such qualifications – advanced diplomas at 13.4% and certificates at 17.5%.
-A substantial 24.1% of the population is currently engaged in formal education, including 7.6% in primary education, 6.3% in secondary education, and 5.1% pursuing tertiary education.
+Notably, 24.1% of the population is actively engaged in formal education.
+This includes 7.6% in primary education, 6.3% in secondary education, and 5.1% pursuing tertiary education.

 Frequently Asked Questions - Education